-- Given the sentence: "I can be contacted at (123) 456-7890", this extraction rule will extract "(123) 456-7890" as an entity of type phone number. - The rule is added to the extraction policy called pol1. - The rule is added with rule ID of 2. - The XML description of the rule is as follows: - The language attribute of the rule tag is set to english, so the rule will only apply to English documents. - The expression tag contains the regular expression to use in the extraction. - The value of the type element and the refid attribute of the type tag specify that the first backreference corresponds to the text of the entity. - Explanatory comments are associated with this rule.
+- Given the sentence: "I can be contacted at (123) 456-7890", this extraction rule will extract "(123) 456-7890" as an entity of type phone number. - The rule is added to the extraction policy called pol1. - The rule is added with rule ID of 2. - The XML description of the rule is as follows: - The language attribute of the rule tag is set to english, so the rule will only apply to English documents. - The expression tag contains the regular expression to use in the extraction. - Explanatory comments are associated with this rule.